acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: hard-coded conversion of apis ner models to custom json format.
-      - topic: ETL, data cleaning
+      - topic: ETL, Data Cleaning
       - input:
         - 1:
           - description: This input is hard-wired to the apis spacy-ner repo and not made for generic usage.